 You know, sometimes you need to step outside your comfort zone.
 I did with the latest acquisition – the BBR Ferrari Enzo.
 I told myself I would never spend more than $250 on a model.
-Well I broke my rule, but not by much.
+Well, I broke my rule, but not by much.
 I found one in Canada for $280 from a reputable seller.
 Not bad, considering it is a rarity released in 2005.
-Also considering the fact that this is a diecast model with opening parts – something you don’t see on the menu from BBR any more since switching to resin.
+Also considering the fact that this is a diecast model with opening parts – something you don’t see on the menu from BBR anymore since switching to resin.

-The Ferrari Enzo is a mid engine 12 cylinder supercar.
+The Ferrari Enzo is a mid-engine 12 cylinder supercar.
 It was named after the founder of Ferrari, Enzo Ferrari.
 The Enzo employs numerous technological enhancements, some of which were first found on Formula One racing cars.
 These include a carbon-fibre body, F1-style electrohydraulic shift transmission, and carbon fibre-reinforced silicon carbide ceramic composite disc brakes.
 The Enzo’s V12 has a 43.9/56.1 front/rear weight distribution.
 The engine is Ferrari’s F140 65° V12 with 4 valves per cylinder, dual overhead cams and variable valve timing.
 Bosch Motronic ME7 fuel injection is used and the engine is naturally aspirated.
 It displaces 5998 cc and produces 651 hp at 7800 rpm and 485 lb·ft at 5500 rpm with a redline reaching a whooping 8000 rpm!

 So what do you get for a $300 diecast model from BBR?
 The exterior box is finished in Ferrari red, featuring the car and Enzo Ferrari’s signature, quite fitting.
 Inside you’ll find the typical styrofoam shell which encompasses the model.
 The BBR Enzo also includes detailed instructions which highlight the various features and how to handle the model itself – definitely read them!
-There is also a supplied key for the wheels, 2 pieces of luggage, car cover (this is a first!), and hood prop for rear hatch.
-Unfortunately my car was missing the hood prop.
-Though seller has made contact with BBR, I’m crossing my fingers that I receive this piece eventually.
+There is also a supplied key for the wheels, 2 pieces of luggage, car cover (this is a first!), and hood prop for the rear hatch.
+Unfortunately, my car was missing the hood prop.
+Though the seller has made contact with BBR, I’m crossing my fingers that I receive this piece eventually.
 Why the concern?
 Well, in BBR fashion, this hood prop is replicated to the same standards as the rest of the model.
-In the interim I have an extra Ferrari F40 LW hood prop from Kyosho that can handily do the job.
+In the interim, I have an extra Ferrari F40 LW hood prop from Kyosho that can handily do the job.

 The wheels are beautifully executed, and like CMC models, the car is supplied with a key to remove the centre nuts, which allows the end-user to remove the wheels from the car.
 I do however find the ceramic composite rotors a bit too crude, and like I mentioned above, the front calipers are sitting at 3 o’clock when they should be down at 5 o’clock position.